- Democratic congresswoman representing New York

 - Member of the Congressional Black Caucus and the Congressional Progressive Caucus

-Yvette Diane Clarke was born on November 21, 1964 in Brooklyn, New York.
-She studied political science and public policy at Oberlin College from 1982-86, and then transferred to Medgar Evers College but never graduated.
-Prior to launching her political career, she worked variously as an executive assistant for NYS assemblywoman Barbra Clark, as a director of business development for the Bronx Empowerment Zone, and as a childcare specialist/daycare coordinator with the Erasmus Neighborhood Federation.
+Born on November 21, 1964 in Brooklyn, New York, Yvette Diane Clarke studied political science and public policy at Oberlin College from 1982-86 but failed to graduate.
+Prior to launching her political career, she worked variously as an executive assistant for NYS assemblywoman Barbra Clark, as a director of business development for the Bronx Empowerment Zone, and as a childcare specialist/daycare coordinator with the Brooklyn-based Erasmus Neighborhood Federation.

-During her legislative career, Clarke's pro-abortion-rights stance has consistently earned her 100% ratings from NARAL Pro-Choice America and Planned Parenthood, indicating that her votes on issues related to abortion and women's health align perfectly with the positions of those organizations.
-Similarly, Clarke has routinely been rated 95-to-100% by Americans for Democratic Action; 92-to-100% by the ACLU; 86-to-94% by Peace Action; 92-to-100% by the League of Conservation Voters; and a perfect 100% by immigration groups like Hispanic Federation, the League of United Latin American Citizens, Mi Familia Vota, the National Council of La Raza, and Voto Latino.
+During her legislative career, Clarke’s pro-abortion-rights stance has consistently earned her 100% ratings from NARAL Pro-Choice America and Planned Parenthood, indicating that her votes on issues related to abortion and women’s health align perfectly with the positions of those organizations.
+Similarly, Clarke has routinely been rated 95-to-100% by Americans for Democratic Action; 92-to-100% by the ACLU; 86-to-94% by Peace Action; 92-to-100% by the League of Conservation Voters; and a perfect 100% by immigration groups like the Hispanic Federation, the League of United Latin American Citizens, Mi Familia Vota, the National Council of La Raza, and Voto Latino.
 Conversely, she has received low ratings from organizations devoted to strengthening the rights of the unborn, border integrity, national security, and the Second Amendment—e.g., 0% from the National Right-to-Life Committee, 0% from Numbers USA and the Federation for American Immigration Reform; 0-to-7% from the Center for Security Policy; and 0% from Gun Owners of America and the National Rifle Association.
-For additional information on Clarke's interest-group ratings, click here.
-For an overview of her voting record on specific key issues or pieces of legislation, click here.

-In reponse to an August 2011 Associated Press report noting that New York City police officers were secretly monitoring bookstores, cafes and nightclubs frequented by Muslims—and that informants known as “crawlers” were reporting on suspicious conduct in local mosques—Clarke, who sat on the U.S. Homeland Security Committee, condemned these law-enforcement practices and wondered aloud whether police might likewise be infiltrating Baptist churches for no logical reason.
+In response to an August 2011 Associated Press report noting that New York City police officers were secretly monitoring bookstores, cafes, and nightclubs frequented by Muslims—and that informants known as “crawlers” were reporting on suspicious conduct in local mosques—Clarke, who sat on the U.S. Homeland Security Committee, condemned these law-enforcement practices and wondered aloud whether police might likewise be infiltrating Baptist churches for no logical reason.